sermon: Grace Upon Grace

 Is not that interesting?
 What we deserve if we received justice would be death.
 But God has determined on the basis of His own purpose, on the basis of His own reason, that He is going to give us a gift.
 We do not have immortal life inherent within us.
 Immortal life, eternal life, has to be given to us.
 We do not deserve it.
 We deserve death.
 But for His own reasons, He determined to favor us and He says, "I am going to give you a gift.
 And here it is.
 It is eternal life."

 The general subject here is the subject of justification—being made right.
-I should expand that out a little bit and say that justification means right gift.
+I should expand that out a little bit and say that justification means to be righteous.
 Let us put a word in there that sounds a little bit more religious or spiritual.

 Galatians 2:17 But if, while we seek to be justified by Christ, we ourselves also are found sinners . . .